-Activity Scheduling: Activity scheduling is a cognitive behavioral therapy exercise that helps people engage in behaviors they ordinarily would not engage in, due to depression, anxiety, or other obstacles.
+Activity Scheduling: Activity scheduling is a cognitive behavioral therapy exercise that helps people engage in behaviors they ordinarily would avoid, due to depression, anxiety, or other obstacles.
 The intervention involves identifying a rewarding low-frequency behavior, and finding time throughout the week to schedule the behavior to increase its frequency.
 It is often employed in treatment for depression, as a way of re-introducing rewarding behaviors into people’s routines.
 While seemingly simple, it is a core component of Behavioral Activation, the most effective empirically-supported treatment for clinical depression.

 Graded Exposure: Exposure is a cognitive behavioral therapy exercise designed to reduce anxiety and fear through repeated contact with what is feared.
-This has been to shown to be among the most effective treatments for any psychological problem.
+This has been to shown to be among the most effective treatments that exists for any psychological problem.
 The underlying theory is that avoidance of things we fear results in increased fear and anxiety.
 By systematically approaching what you might normally avoid, a significant and lasting reduction in anxiety takes place.

 Successive Approximation: Successive approximation is a cognitive behavioral therapy exercise that helps people tackle difficult or overwhelming goals.
 By systematically breaking large tasks into smaller steps, or by performing a task similar to the goal, but less difficult, people are able to gain mastery over the skills needed to achieve the larger goal.

 Mindfulness Meditation: Mindfulness meditation is a cognitive behavioral therapy exercise that helps people disengage from harmful ruminating or obsessing, learning to connect to the present moment.
-Mindfulness originally comes from Buddhist meditation and is the subject of a significant amount of new research on effective treatment of psychological problems.
+Mindfulness originally comes from Buddhist meditation and is the subject of a significant amount of new research on effective treatments for psychological problems.